need4swede/Jellyfin-Enhanced/README.md

     * **`features.js`**: Contains the logic for non-playback enhancements like the random item button, file size display, audio language display, and "Remove from Continue Watching".
     * **`events.js`**: The active hub of the plugin.
 It listens for user input (keyboard/mouse), browser events (tab switching), and DOM changes to trigger the appropriate functions from other components.

+* **`arr-links.js`**: This script adds convenient links to Sonarr, Radarr, and Bazarr on item detail pages, intended for administrator use.

-* **`elsewhere.js`**: A self-contained module for the "Jellyfin Elsewhere" feature, which finds where media is available on other streaming services.
+* **`elsewhere.js`**: Powers the "Jellyfin Elsewhere" feature, which looks up where your media is available on other streaming services.

-* **`jellyseerr.js`**: A self-contained module for the Jellyseerr integration, including its UI, authentication, and API calls.
-It is loaded conditionally based on plugin settings.
+* **`jellyseerr.js`**: Handles the integration with Jellyseerr, managing the UI, authentication, and API calls for requesting media, and is loaded based on your plugin settings.

+* **`pausescreen.js`**: Displays a custom, informative overlay when a video is paused.

+* **`qualitytags.js`**: Manages the display of media quality information (like 4K, HDR, and Atmos) as tags directly on the posters.

 </details>